Low Carbon Fuel from Reforestation

-- Renewable Diesel is the fastest and cheapest way to decarbonize the transport sector
+- HVO or Renewable Diesel is the fastest and cheapest way to decarbonize the transport sector

-Maximize Renewable Diesel feedstock production through reforestation of cattle land
+Maximize Low Carbon Fuel feedstock production through reforestation of cattle land

-Renewable diesel from reforestation is the "cleanest" diesel possible
+Low Carbon fuel from reforestation feedstock is the "cleanest" fuel possible

 Silvopasture agriculture combines trees and livestock on the same land